-Tbilisi Metro in Georgia
+11. Tbilisi Metro in Georgia

 Located in the heart of Caucasus, Georgia, is for sure one of the most amazing countries for your holiday.
 Unfortunately, we are not going to tell the same about the metro stations in Georgia.
 However, the metro station in the capital city of Georgia, worth being seen once in a lifetime.
 Although the Tbilisi Metro does not have the best designs and symbols inside, it has a great history.
 The Tbilisi Metro is built during the Soviet Union.
 Therefore, the design and the decoration of the metro is highly influenced by the Soviets.
 The main symbols we can see in the Tbilisi Metro are scholastic and scientific.
 Other than that, it is possible to find stations designed with graffiti art and street style.

-Berlin Metro in Germany
+12. Berlin Metro in Germany

 As we already know, Germany has the best metro in Europe.
-Then we assume it is no surprise that the largest metro areas in Europe are also in Germany.
+Then we assume it is no surprise that the country has one of the largest metro areas in Europe are also in Germany.
 One of them is the Berlin U-Bahn.
 We believe this underground is the one with lots of history.
 The first year it was opened for the public was 1902.
 After Berlin was divided into two, the meteor station also gone under a few construction and changes.
 During the fall of the Berlin Wall, the Berlin U-Bahn was reopened for public use.

-Porto Metro in Portugal
+13. Porto Metro in Portugal

 While visiting Portugal, people sometimes only see the metro stations in Lisbon.
 Even though Lisbon has quite interesting stations, there are other cities, which also has the best metro stations.
 For example, Porto is an amazing city, as well as its metro stations.
 This metro station is a museum carrying the attributes of minimalism and white colours.
-It feels heavenly in Porto Metro stations.
+It feels heavenly in Porto metro stations.

-Naples Metro in Italy
+14. Naples Metro in Italy

 A quick recap